smhurf/lewagon_challenges/07-Best-Practices/01/01-Context-and-Setup/README.md

 git checkout -b <user.github_nickname>-01
 ```

 - Today, each team member will work on all exercices independently.
-You should only synchronize at the end of the day so that only one of you should submit a pull request to upload one working version of its code in your shared repo online.
+At the end of the day, one of your team member should submit a pull request to upload one working version of the code in your shared repo online (`git add olist/data.py`, `git commit 'a message'` and `git push -u origin <user.github_nickname>-01`).
 That way, each morning this week, you will all pull the remote master branch to start with the exact same code base.

 - Notebooks are ignored by git (see `.gitignore`) and will never be uploaded on your shared repo.
 You may want to collaborate on your findings & graphs throughout the week, in order to prepare for Friday's team presentation.
 Feel free to create a shared google doc/slide, or create a shared jupyter notebook that you can force to commit by using `git add -force <your_shared_notebook.ipynb>`